eikehmueller/ma32070/lectures/Notes.md

     total: nonzeros=25, allocated nonzeros=25
     total number of mallocs used during MatSetValues calls=0
 ```
 It is a good idea to double check the `log_view` output since it is very easy to inadvertedly use incorrect solver settings.
 The PETSc documentation contains further details on the available  [solvers](https://petsc.org/main/manual/ksp/) and [preconditioners](https://petsc.org/main/manualpages/PC/).
 For example, the Richardson iteration is described under [KSPRICHARDSON](https://petsc.org/main/manualpages/KSP/KSPRICHARDSON/) and the Jacobi preconditioner is described under [PCJACOBI](https://petsc.org/main/manualpages/PC/PCJACOBI/).
-Can you work out how to use the additional damping factor?
-Does choosing a value which differs from the default of $1.0$ improved convergence?
+Can you work out how to use the additional damping factor `scale`?
+Does choosing a value for this parameter which differs from the default of $1.0$ improve convergence?

 ### Direct solvers
 PETSc also supports direct solvers, which are implemented as preconditioners.
 For example, to use Gaussian elimination, we would set `-pc_type lu`.
 In this case, PETSc computes the factorisation $P=A=LU$, where $L$ and $U$ and lower- and upper-triangular matrices.
 Knowing $L$ and $U$ we can solve $A\boldsymbol{z}=LU\boldsymbol{z}=\boldsymbol{r}$ by solving $L\boldsymbol{z}'=\boldsymbol{r}$ and then $U\boldsymbol{z}=\boldsymbol{z}'$.
 In this case, the iterative solver will converge in a single iteration: